The Late Show (film): Plot

 On an adrenaline rush, Margo wants to enter the private detective profession, and theorizes that Laura was having an affair with Mr. Whiting.
-Ira returns to Birdwell's residence, in which Birdwell reveals that Mrs. Whiting had called him to have the affair stopped.
+Ira returns to Birdwell's residence where Birdwell reveals Mrs. Whiting had called him to have the affair stopped.
 Birdwell then has Whiting threatened but not killed.
 At an adult theater, Birdwell and Lamar ask Charlie to retrieve Escobar's revolver used in the murder.

-Ira and Margo's relationship begin to bond, but when he returns home, he finds Laura there.
-She reveals that she had given Whiting her gun to protect himself, which Escobar blackmailed her with.
-Ira and Laura then head over to Whiting's residence where they find him murdered.
-Laura then reveals the truth.
+Ira and Margo begin to bond, but when he returns home, he finds Laura there.
+She reveals she's given Whiting her gun to protect himself, which Escobar blackmailed her with.
+Ira and Laura then find Whiting murdered in his residence.
+Laura reveals the truth.
 Meanwhile, Charlie, Birdwell, and Lamar arrive at Margo's apartment and ask for the revolver, which Margo has in her possession.
 Ira phones Margo, concluding Birdwell had murdered Harry, and arrives at her apartment.

 There, Ira deduces Laura killed Mrs. Whiting and then called Brian to move the body back to the Whiting house.
 The stamp robbery was intended to throw the police off the trail.
 Escobar had the gun, and Lamar killed him.
-Mr. Whiting wanted to go the police so Laura killed him.
+Mr. Whiting wanted to go to the police so Laura killed him.
 Charlie then grabs the revolver and wants to force Birdwell to pay.
 However, a gunfight ensues, killing Birdwell and Lamar and wounding Charlie.
 Ira has the police called, but Charlie dies.

 Following Charlie's funeral, Ira and Margo wait at a bus stop.
 Ira's landlady has asked him to leave, to which Ira decides to move in with Margo.